Getting Started FAQ's

 Online courses: Most of these courses expire within four months of enrollment.
 During this period students need to complete all lesson exams and final exam.
 NCTI recommends completing at least one lesson a week in order to finish the course prior to its expiration.

 Web Classroom courses: These courses expire within two or three months of enrollment.
-During this period students most complete all tutorials and assignments as designated by the course instructor.
+During this period students must complete all tutorials and assignments as designated by the course instructor.

 For your convenience, NCTI accepts multiple forms of payment: company issued check, personal check, credit card and purchase order are all welcome.
 Company accounts must be pre-approved for purchase orders.
 If not enrolling online and a check is returned as “Insufficient Funds,” there will be a $25.00 fee assessed for each returned check.
 After receiving a returned check, we will no longer accept a personal check from the sender.
 Payments will need to be made by cashier's check, money order, or credit card.